Glossary term

 A 529 plan is often compared with an Education IRA, which is the older name for the Coverdell education savings account.
 Both are education-focused, tax-advantaged accounts, but they operate under different contribution, control, and flexibility rules.

-This distinction matters because families sometimes use the two names interchangeably even though they describe different account structures.
+Families sometimes use the two names interchangeably even though they describe different account structures.

 Example of a 529 Plan